Global Business Case Competition 2017 Champions: Universidad Panamericana Guadalajara.

-A: We permit one advisor per team.
-These advisors are invited to participate in many of the activities held throughout the week, including the corporate tour.
-The advisors are not allowed to assist in the case analysis.
-They may be available during the 48-hour analysis period only to help with non-case-related issues, such as bringing up food and water.
+A: We permit one adviser/coach per team.
+These advisors/coaches are invited to participate in many of the activities held throughout the week, including the corporate tour.
+They are not allowed to assist in the case analyses.
+They should not have contact with their teams during the case analyses periods except in the case of an emergency.

 Q: What are advisors allowed to do while the competition takes place?

-A: You are welcome to observe all four preliminary round presentations in your team’s presentation room, but you may not change rooms during the preliminaries.
-You will also be permitted to observe all four final round presentations.
+A: Due to space limitations, advisors are welcome to observe only their team’s short case presentations.
+Advisors are also welcome to observe all four preliminary round presentations for the long case, but may not change rooms during the preliminaries.
+Advisors will also be permitted to observe all four final round presentations.

 Q: Will advisors receive a copy of the case?

-Q: What are some activities that I need to attend?
+Q: What are some activities that advisors need to attend?